 Mammography is not as effective in detecting breast cancer in younger, pre-menopausal women.
 Their breast tissue tends to be denser than that of post-menopausal women, and that makes their mammography results read difficult to read.
 Also, breast cancers appear white on a mammogram; young breast tissue is also white, but as the breast ages and turns to fat, it shows up dark on breast imaging, making the cancers easier to find.

-Esteemed breast cancer surgeon Dr. Susan Love has that looking for cancer on a young woman’s mammogram is like “looking for a polar bear in the snow.”
+Esteemed breast cancer surgeon Dr. Susan Love has noted that looking for cancer on a young woman’s mammogram is like “looking for a polar bear in the snow.”

 Mammograms do not prevent breast cancer.
 They detect tumors, but they do not prevent you from getting tumors.
 Mammograms can miss read than 25 percent of all breast cancers, known as “false negatives.”
 Additionally, “false positive” results can occur — this is when a mammogram finds something in the breast that, on biopsy, proves not to be cancer.
 Research has shown that as many as 75 percent of all post-mammogram biopsy results turn out to be benign lesions.